carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityIntelligence/decision-makers.md

 category: Utility Intelligence
 ---

-In **Utility Intelligence**, a Decision Maker contains a list of decisions, and the responsibility of each Decision Maker is to select the best decision from them based on the current situation.
-Additionally, each Utility Agent can contain multiple Decision Makers.
+In **Utility Intelligence**, a decision maker contains a list of decisions, and the responsibility of each decision maker is to select the best decision from them based on the current situation.
+Additionally, each utility agent can contain multiple decision makers.

 ![[Attachments/UtilityIntelligence/Documentation/UtilityIntelligence/DecisionMakers/decision-maker.png|Attachments/UtilityIntelligence/Documentation/UtilityAgent/DecisionMakers/decision-maker.png]]

-## Understanding how Decision-Making Process work?
+## Understanding how the decision-making process works

-Here's how the **Decision-Making Process** of a Utility Agent works:
+Here's how the **decision-making process** of a utility agent works:
-1. For each Decision Maker, the Utility Agent calculates the scores of all attached decisions and selects the best decision.
+1. For each decision maker, the utility agent calculates the scores of all attached decisions and selects the best decision.
-2. Afterwards, the Utility Agent compares the scores of the best decisions from each Decision Maker with each other, and the winner is the decision with the highest score.
+2. Afterwards, the utiltiy agent compares the scores of the best decisions from each decision maker with each other, and the winner is the decision with the highest score.

 ## Creating Decision Makers

-To create a Decision Maker, you need to go to the [[UtilityIntelligence/UtilityIntelligence/editor-window#Intelligence Tab|Intelligence Tab]], fill in the **Name** Field, and then click the **Create** button:
+To create a decision maker, you need to go to the [[UtilityIntelligence/UtilityIntelligence/editor-window#Intelligence Tab|Intelligence Tab]], fill in the **Name** Field, and then click the **Create** button:

 ![[Attachments/UtilityIntelligence/Documentation/UtilityIntelligence/DecisionMakers/create-decision-maker.png|center|400]]